franck-gaspoz/MovieDbAssistant/doc/templates.md

 version: 1.0.0
 ___

-The template engine transforms movies data into html web pages.
+The template engine transforms movies data into a catalog of html web pages.
 A **template** is constitued of a set of files (js,img,css;...) and by **pages** and **parts** of pages.
-A specific language inside `html` allows to integrate fragments of content and some **values** from the **movies data** and from the **properties** of the **template**, the **engine** and the **application settings**.
+A specific language inside `sources files (html,css,js,...)` allows to integrate fragments of content and **values** from the **movies data** and from the **properties** of the **template**, the **engine** and the **application settings**.

 ___